aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-email/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to Email?</h2>

+For a Python developer, who is trying to add a DOCM to EMAIL conversion feature within application, it is important to understand why this conversion is necessary.
+DOCM is a Microsoft Word document with macros enabled, which is not supported by most of the email clients.
+Therefore, it is important to convert DOCM to EMAIL format to ensure that the document is accessible to the recipient.

+<h2>How Aspose.Total Helps for DOCM to Email Conversion?</h2>

-For a Python developer, who is trying to add a DOCM to EMAIL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/), which makes the conversion of DOCM to EMAIL easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMAIL format.
+This process is automated and requires minimal effort from the developer.
+Moreover, the API is highly reliable and provides accurate results.

 {{% /blocks/products/pf/feature-page-summary %}}